As a tenant, what documents should I expect to receive before I move into a property?

 If you have a fixed term tenancy you will find details of the expiry date in your tenancy agreement.
 If this date passes, your tenancy becomes a 'periodic tenancy agreement'.
 This ensures all parties are bound by the original tenancy terms.

-You can also request a lease renewal from the owner or agent.
-The owner of the property has the right to renew the lease, let arrangements continue under the terms of the original lease or issue the appropriate notice requesting that you vacate the property.
+You can also request tenancy renewal from the owner or agent.
+The owner of the property has the right to renew tenancy, let arrangements continue under the terms of the original tenancy or issue the appropriate notice requesting that you vacate the property.

 It is important for you to discuss whether or not you want to continue living in the property with the property manager well before the expiry date of your tenancy, which allows everyone to make the necessary plans and arrangements.